Virtual Workout Room (VWR) is coming soon!

 Cloud-Based Learning Tools

-Students can adjust the computer’s settings to match their needs, whether it’s adjusting the contrast for better visibility, reducing blue light to minimize eye strain, or customizing keyboard shortcuts for easier navigation.
-These personalized adjustments help students manage fatigue, stress, and sensory overload, which are often experienced by individuals with invisible disorders.
+Students can adjust the computer’s settings to match their needs, whether it’s modifying the contrast for better visibility, reducing blue light to minimize eye strain, or customizing keyboard shortcuts for easier navigation.
+These personalized adjustments are particularly beneficial for students with invisible disabilities in post-secondary education, as they help manage fatigue, stress, and sensory overload that often accompany these conditions.

 Cloud-Based Learning Tools